bnb-chain/bnb-chain.github.io/docs/bcfusion/validators/creation.md

 # Validator Creation Guide

 This guide outlines the process for creating a new validator on the BNB Smart Chain.
-If you're migrating validators from an older version, please consult [the migration document](migrations.md) for detailed instructions.
+If you're migrating validators from the Beacon Chain to BSC, please pay attention to the instruction for setting the `identity` field correctly.

 To create a validator, access the BNB staking dApp: